The bankruptcy application says “It is very unlikely that items you need for your daily life (eg washing machine, sofa, refrigerator) will be sold“.

 This isn’t a problem – they don’t belong to you, so they are not at risk.
 You don’t need to list them on your bankruptcy application.
 No-one will come and inspect your house and contents.

-If he is going bankrupt and you aren’t, then the car is at risk.
-If you can show the OR that you need the car, for example to get to work, take the children to school etc, then the OR will agree that you can have a cheap car – under £1,000.
-If the car in question isn’t cheap, then your options are:
+A car that is worth less than £2,000 isn’t a problem if it is essential for you.
+If you can show the OR that you need the car, for example to get to work, take the children to school etc, then the OR will agree that you can keep it.

-- to have it sold and be given about £1,000 to buy a replacement, or
+- to have it sold and be given about £1,250 to buy a replacement, or